St. Mary's Township, Wake County, North Carolina

 Saint Mary's Township (also designated Township 16) is one of twenty townships within Wake County, North Carolina, United States.
-As of the 2010 census, Saint Mary's Township had a population of 58,484, a 52.8% increase over 2000.
+As of the 2010 United States census, Saint Mary's Township had a population of 58,484, a 52.8% increase over 2000.

 Saint Mary's Township, occupying 156.6 sqkm in southeastern Wake County, includes most of the town of Garner and portions of the city of Raleigh.